 Connecticut Mental Health Center Foundation

+Sign Up to Fundraise here.
 The CMHC Foundation -- dedicated to supporting the clients of the Connecticut Mental Health Center -- has made healthy eating, cycling, and gardening key priorities for helping Connecticut residents lead healthy lives.
-From 2010 to 2015, the CMHC Foundation hosted CitySeed's Hill Farmers' Market, and provided more than $20,000 in subsidies and market coupons for CMHC clients and CMHC partner organizations.
-They also provided support for the development of a courtyard garden at their center, providing fresh food and volunteer opportunities for members of the CMHC community.
+From 2010 to 2015, the CMHC Foundation hosted CitySeed's Hill Farmers' Market, and provided more than $20,000 in subsidies and market coupons.
 More recently, the CMHC Foundation has launched “CMHC Cycles” -- a program that has provided over $2000 worth of bicycles and essential safety equipment to clients, allowing them to travel safely and become more physically active.
-To learn more about their work, visit their web site.

 DESK serves people who are experiencing homelessness or living in poverty by providing food assistance and services that promote health, community, and equity.
 DESK is committed to ecologically sustainable practices surrounding the procurement and distribution of healthy food, including the use of locally-sourced and organic foods, a robust recycling program, encouragement of reusable bags among our pantry clients, and a new composting program.
 As one of the largest and highest-volume commercial kitchens in Downtown New Haven, DESK produces a considerable amount of organic waste and will be using contributions through Rock-to-Rock to support our composting program.